Nikita (TV series): Promotion

-The show was promoted through pop-culture conventions such as Comic-Con from 2010 to 2013.
+The show was promoted through pop-culture conventions such as San Diego Comic-Con from 2010 to 2013.

 Release

 Broadcast

-In the United States, the show aired on The CW.
+In the United States, the show aired on the CW.
 In December 2020, it was also released to the network's streaming platform, CW Seed, accessible to U.S. audiences.

 Sky Living secured the rights to air Nikita in the United Kingdom as the centerpiece of the channel's autumn schedule.
 Living's head of acquisitions Amy Barham said "Nikita is the hottest, most action-packed drama of the season with an amazingly strong female lead that we know will excite and engage Living's audiences this autumn.
 We're thrilled to be able to bring it exclusively to the channel.
 Chase will follow in 2011, providing a new favorite show for all of our procedural fans."

 In Australia, the show aired on Fox8.
 In New Zealand, Nikita was shown on TV2 at 10:30 pm on Thursdays.
 In Canada, it aired on CTV Two and started airing the same day as in the U.S.

 In Greece and Cyprus, Nikita aired on Star and ANT1, respectively.